hschne/mr-loga-loga/README.md

 ## Usage

 MrLogaLoga provides the same interface as the Ruby default logger you are used to.
-In addition, however, you can attach contextual information to your log messages:
+In addition, however, you can attach contextual information to your log messages.

 ```ruby
 require 'mr_loga_loga'